 This is a great opportunity to promote your club within the community!
 If you are interested, please submit the Host Club Interest Form.

-The NCCGA will be launching an advisory board to play a crucial role in shaping the direction and policies of collegiate club golf.
-The board will be comprised of representatives from different Regions to provide strategic advice and support to ensure that the NCCGA consistently upholds its commitment to offering inclusive, competitive, and enjoyable golfing experiences for college students.
+The NCCGA launched an Advisory Board to play a crucial role in shaping the direction and policies of collegiate club golf.
+The board is comprised of representatives from different Regions to provide strategic advice and support to ensure that the NCCGA consistently upholds its commitment to offering inclusive, competitive, and enjoyable golfing experiences for college students.

 We encourage any NCCGA participant to apply.
 This is not limited to Club Presidents.

-Please submit the NCCGA Advisory Board Application if you are interested in being a representative.
+The 2025-2026 NCCGA Advisory Board has already been selected for the school year, and applications are closed.
+You may still submit the NCCGA Advisory Board Application if you are interested in being a representative in the future.